belangeo/pyo/documentation/source/compiling.rst

     --use-coreaudio

-If you want JACK support (Linux, MacOS):
+If you want JACK support (Linux, macOS):

 .. code-block:: bash